-Using a combination of Cisco Discovery Protocol, LLDP-MED, Auto Smartports, and Voice Services Discovery Protocol (or VSDP, a unique Cisco protocol), customers can deploy an end-to-end voice network dynamically.
-The switches in the network automatically converge around a single voice VLAN and QoS parameters and then propagate them out to the phones on the ports, where they are discovered.
+Using a combination of Cisco Discovery Protocol, LLDP-MED, Auto Smart ports, and Voice Services Discovery Protocol (VSDP, a unique Cisco protocol), customers can deploy an end-to-end voice network dynamically.
+The switches in the network automatically converge around a single voice VLAN and QoS parameters and then propagate them out to the phones on the ports where they are discovered.
 For example, automated voice VLAN capabilities let you plug any IP phone (including third-party phones) into your IP telephony network and receive an immediate dial tone.
 The switch automatically configures the device with the right VLAN and QoS parameters to prioritize voice traffic.

 Peace of Mind and Investment Protection

-Cisco 350X Series switches offer the reliable performance and peace of mind you expect from a Cisco switch.
-When you invest in the Cisco 350 Series, you gain the benefit of:
+Cisco 550X Series switches offer the reliable performance and peace of mind you expect from a Cisco switch.
+When you invest in the Cisco 550X Series, you gain the benefits of: